yaojiach/red-panda/README.rst

 - Use built-in Redshift admin queries, such as checking running queries.
 - Use Redshift utility functions to easily accomplish common tasks such as create table.
 - Manage files on S3.
+- Also offers cli (feature not complete yet)

 Installation